merovex-archival/merovex.github.io/pages/w/writing-a-novel-series/index.markdown

 This page is my attempt to distill my approach to getting published.
 It's about creating the right series and novel design documentation.
 It's about understanding the business aspect of self-publishing, and the slog involved.

-The concept is to build a career from writing 8-novel series with a per-novel word count of 65,000 words (65 k-words) or 520,000 words (520 k-words).
+The concept is to build a career from writing 8-novel series with a per-novel word count of 65,000 words (65 k-words) or 520,000 words (520 k-words) per-series.

 The **Series Design** is a very tactical approach based on influences by [Randy Ingermanson](http://www.amazon.com/Randy-Ingermanson/e/B001IXMD5S), [Evan Marshall](http://www.amazon.com/Evan-Marshall/e/B000APFQQI) and [Wallace Wang](http://www.amazon.com/Wallace-Wang/e/B000APXK5W/).